brimdata/super/book/src/intro.md

 is more general than JSON but suffers from similar problems.
-In both these cases, the JSON type and the variant type are not individual types but rather entire type systems that differ from the base relational type sysetem and so are shoehorned into the relational model as a parallel type system masquerading as specialized type to make it all work.
+In both these cases, the JSON type and the variant type are not individual types but rather entire type systems that differ from the base relational type system and so are shoehorned into the relational model as a parallel type system masquerading as a specialized type to make it all work.

 Maybe there is a better way?